-While the Group is based on R&D, new technological innovation and the emergence of new market players are having a significant influence on the biotechnology industry.
+While the Group's business is based on R&D, new technological innovation and the emergence of new market players are having a significant influence on the biotechnology industry.
 Therefore, to maintain its competitive edge, the Group considers it essential to secure outstanding human resources with specialist knowledge and skills.
-Nevertheless, in the event that the Group may not be able to secure human resources as planned, or that its personnel may leave the Group, its business strategy and performance could be affected.
-In light of these risks, the Group is making efforts to promote diversity and a healthy work-life balance, while also creating safe and comfortable worksites and working environments.
+Nevertheless, in the event that the Group is not able to secure human resources as planned or its personnel leave the Group, its business strategy and performance could be affected.
+In light of these risks, the Group is making efforts to promote diversity and a healthy work-life balance while also creating safe and comfortable worksites and working environments.